-Jackie is in her third year as a Psy.D. student at Rutgers GSAPP.
+Jackie is a Psy.D. student at Rutgers GSAPP.
 She left our lab to complete an internship at the University of Pennsylvania.
 She previously obtained a Masters in Neuroscience before beginning her doctorate in clinical psychology.
 Jackie has almost 10 years of experience working with children, adolescents and adults with autism spectrum disorder in a variety of research and clinical settings.
 She is currently working at the Douglass Developmental Disabilities Center, where she hopes to earn her BCBA.
 Jackie’s interests in the field revolve around development and assessment of vocational skills in transition-aged young adults on the autism spectrum.
 She ultimately hopes to become a board-certified clinical neuropsychologist after she graduates from GSAPP.
 In her free time, she enjoys playing basketball, watching sports and Netflix, and spending time with her family and friends.

 Ellen is in of the Clinical Psychology PhD program and has degrees in Cognitive Science and Developmental Psychology.
 She is particularly interested in the use of assessments to inform better clinical support and research practice.
 She has extensive experience with children and young adults with developmental disabilities.
 Outside of the lab, Ellen gives a lot of love to her dog Lucy and drinks a lot of tea.